andrewosh/hyperdrive-fs/README.md

 Modified/extended from the FS implementation in [`torrent-docker`](https://github.com/mafintosh/torrent-docker)

-**WIP** This is still in-progress.
+**WIP** This module is still in-progress.
 There are many FUSE implementation details that still need to be added.

 ### install